ajrosen/icalPal/README.md

 Instead of trying to understand and extend the existing code, I chose to start anew using my language of choice: Ruby.
-Using Ruby meant there is *much* less code; about 1,800 lines vs. 7,000.
+Using Ruby meant there is *much* less code; less than 2,000 lines vs. 7,000.
 It also means icalPal is multi-platform.

 I won't pretend to understand **why** you would want to run this on